jalexanderlabs/Setting-Up-a-SOC-Lab/README.md

-# Setting-Up-a-SOC-Lab
-I will be setting up a practice SOC lab and learning about the Splunk installation process.
-This includes configuring Splunk in both Linux and Windows environments and integrating different log sources into Splunk
+This write-up continues my learning of the Splunk Platform.I will be setting up my own SOC lab and learning about the Splunk installation process and installing it on a Virtual Machine (Ubuntu)